Color space

 Working color space

-Working color spaces, such as Adobe RGB (1998), ProPhoto RGB and sRGB, differs from e.g. photo printer color spaces by being very simple.
-A working color space consists of only one maximum value for each red, green and blue, a white point (what color temperature it should have, cool or warm or neutral) and a tone curve that steers from dark to light (often, but not always). a gamma curve).
+Working color spaces, such as Adobe RGB (1998), ProPhoto RGB and sRGB, differ from e.g. photo printer color spaces by being very simple.
+A working color space consistsonly of one maximum value for each red, green and blue, a white point (whatcolor temperature it should have, cool or warm or neutral) and a tone curve that steers from dark to light (often, but not always). a gamma curve).

-It's the simplicity that makes them so good and useful.
+Their simplicity and the flexibility to define them in many ways make them very good and useful.
 They are regular and predictable.
-If you have an RGB value of e.g. 128, 128, 128 you can be sure that it is a completely neutral mid gray tone.
-You can also be sure that the corresponding RGB values in e.g. a printer color space (which is not a working color space, or at least not should be) is not the slightest neutral gray but maybe a little red or green or something else.
+If you have an RGB value of e.g. 128,128, 128 you can be sure that it is a completely neutral mid gray tone.
+You can also be sure that the corresponding RGB values in e.g. a printer color space (whichis not a working color space, or at least not should be) is not perfectly neutral gray, it may have a tone of red or green or something else.

-The working color spaces differ from each other through different size, shape and tone curves.
-If if you choose a small color space such as sRGB, there is a risk that colors captured by the camera ends up outside the color space and is rendered (see renderings below) to another similar but less saturated color that lies in the color space.
+The workingcolor spaces differ from each other via different size, shape and tone curves.
+If you choose a small color space such as sRGB, there is greater risk that colors captured by the camera will end up outside the color space and be rendered (see renderings below) to other similar but less saturated or darker or lighter colors that lie in the color space.
 If, on the other hand, you choose a large color space such as ProPhoto RGB, you only use a smaller part.
-This can punish if you want to process the image by changing light and contrast.
+This can also sometimes harm the image by causing the available steps to be further apart, and this gets wors as you adjust the image.
 Depending on the bit depth you save the image in, you have a different number of steps, levels, from the gray scale along the L axis and out to maximum color intensity.
-If you work in jpeg, it is always 8 bits, i.e. consists of 28 = 256 levels.
-If you then process the image in a large space like ProPhoto RGB many of the levels will be beyond the color gamut of the image and of no use to us, and consequently we have quite a few levels to work with.
+If you work in jpeg, that is always 8 bits, i.e. consists of 28 = 256 levels, and then process the image in a large space like ProPhoto RGB, many of the levels will be beyond the color gamut of the image and of no use to you, and consequently we have few levels to work with.
 Then easily visible stair step effects occur in the image tones (posterization), banding may occur in the sky and so on.
-If we work in RAW format the images will be in 12-16 bits depending on which camera you have.
-Most system cameras will produce up to at least 14 bits, 214 = 16,384 levels and if we work in Photoshop, we can use up to 215 = 32,768.
-With so many steps we can feel significantly calmer when we change light and contrast in the images.
+If we work in RAW format the images will be in 12-16 bits depending on which camera we have.
+Most system cameras will produce up to at least 14 bits, 214 = 16,384 levels, and if we work in Photoshop, we can use up to 215 = 32,768.
+With so many steps we can edit more strongly without encountering any posterization, any effects of quantization error.

 Select working colorspace